Is Divorce a Sin? What the Bible Really Says About Divorce

 A quiet beginning for weary hearts

 Imagine a kitchen table late at night, two cups untouched, the conversation circling the same ache.
-That’s where many people first wrestle with the Bible’s teaching on divorce—between hope and exhaustion.
+You may have felt this yourself—the pull between hope and exhaustion.
 The Scriptures do not turn away from scenes like these; they bring light to them.

 The Bible presents marriage as a covenant understanding biblical marriage, a promise that mirrors God’s faithful love.
 At the same time, Scripture recognizes our capacity to harm one another and to be harmed.
 When we ask about divorce, we are really asking, Can God meet us here?
 The good news is that God’s mercy is not fragile; it reaches into our most complicated places.